 The goal is to achieve the superior five-card hand following a betting round and an option to swap up to three cards (or four if the final card is either an ace or wild card).

-How to Play Five-card Draw Poker: Step-by-Step Guide
+How to Play 5-Card Draw Poker?

 Here’s a step-by-step guide on how to play five-card draw poker:

-Choose a Dealer
+Step 1: Choose a Dealer

 One player is selected as the dealer, or you can use a dealer’s button that rotates each hand clockwise.

-Post the Blinds and Ante
+Step 2: Post the Blinds and Ante

-Deal the cards
+Step 3: Deal the cards

-The dealer deals five cards, each face down to each player.
+The dealer deals five cards, each face down, to each player.

-Betting Rounds
+Step 4: Betting Rounds

 - There are three different betting structures, and you can play 5-card draw poker as Fixed Limit, Pot Limit, or No Limit.